MarkusH/blog/content/Development/2016-04-04__en__django-migrations-recipe-3.rst

 :tags: Django, DjangoCon, Migration
 :author: Markus Holtermann
+:modified: 2016-05-02
 :image: migration-recipe-3.jpg
-:summary: This recipe show how to rename an app that does not have any incoming dependencies.
+:summary: This recipe shows how to rename an app that does not have any incoming dependencies.

 This is the third migration recipe I publish for Django's migration framework.